-Be sure to catch the film when it plays on TCM this upcoming Tuesday.
-You can also rent or purchase I Was A Male War Bride on Amazon here [aff. link].
+You can rent or purchase I Was a Male War Bride here on Amazon [aff. link].

-Henry and Catherine have a past—he’s been chasing her and she’s been running, with the intention of eventually being caught—so it’s obvious from the minute we see these two together that there’s some romantic tension.
+Henry and Catherine have a past—he’s been chasing her and she’s been running, with the intention of eventually being caught.
+It’s obvious from the minute we see these two together that there’s some romantic tension.

 Henry and Catherine begin their mission with good-natured teasing and bickering, which intensifies when they discover that the army doesn’t have any cars for them to take on their journey.